evoluteur/evolutility-ui-jquery/README.md

 ## Views

-Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI to display the data and interact with it).
+Evolutility-UI-jQuery's views have a Backbone model (to define the data) and also a UI-model (to define the UI to display the data and interact with it).

 All views for a Backbone model and collection share a single UI-Model which defines of all UI elements across views in a simple declarative way.

-Evolutility provides 3 types of views
+Evolutility-UI-jQuery provides 3 types of views

 * Views for a model: [Browse](#browse), [Edit](#edit), [Mini (quick edit)](#mini), [JSON](#json).
 * Views for a collection: [List](#list), [Cards](#cards), [Bubbles](#bubbles), [Charts](#charts).